MattDrabekTheUltimate/SpikingNeuralNetwork-Biorealistic/README.md

 # Neuromorphic Simulation

-This project simulates a neuromorphic system with dynamic baseline, neuromodulation, plasticity, and network topology.
+This project simulates a neuromorphic system with higher level of consciousness

 ## Directory Structure